 Diagnosing familial Alzheimer’s disease

-In addition, the person experiencing symptoms may be in denial or unaware of their deficits, so it can be important for a family member to help with the diagnostic process.
+In addition, the person experiencing symptoms may be in denial or unaware of their deficits, so it can be important for a close friend or relative to help with the diagnostic process.

 Conditions with similar symptoms